vanilla/docs/content/developer/installation/index.md

 aliases:
 - /developers/installation
 ---

-## Installing Vanilla
+## Local Installation

-Our current installation and upgrade instructions are in the [README file](https://github.com/vanillaforums/vanilla/blob/master/README.md) that comes with Vanilla.
-If you run into issues, see the Developers > Troubleshooting section of these docs.
+All Vanilla employees develop and test on local installations using Docker.
+See the [vanilla-docker repo](https://github.com/vanilla/vanilla-docker) for instructions on

+- Installing vanilla locally.
+- Running unit tests.
+- Debugging with XDebug.

 ## Cloud Solution

-For a 1-click installation hosted plan with professional support and services, see [Vanilla Forums Cloud Hosting plans](https://vanillaforums.com/plans).
+For a 1-click installation hosted plan with automatic upgrades, amazing professional support, incredible scalability, integration assistance, theming and migration services, and exclusive features, see [Vanilla Forums Cloud Hosting plans](https://vanillaforums.com/plans).

+If you professionally run a large community or enterprise forum, our cloud solution will make the best technical and economic sense by far.

+## Self Hosting

+For instructions on installing, upgrading, and migrating vanilla forums open source instances, see our [self-hosting basics guide](/developer/installation/basics).